-- In a small saucepan, whisk together the yolks, evaporated milk, sugar, vanilla and salt.
+- In a small saucepan, whisk together the yolks, evaporated milk, butter, sugar, vanilla and salt.
 Heat over medium, stirring constantly, until it begins to bubble and thicken, about 5 minutes.

 - Stir in the coconut flakes and set aside to cool to room temperature.

 - Chop the chocolate into small pieces, none larger than 1/2".
 Place the chocolate into a medium bowl.

 - Heat the cream in the microwave or on the stove until scalding.
 Pour the cream all at once over the chocolate.
 Do not stir for 1-2 minutes to allow the chocolate to begin melting then stir until all the chocolate bits are melted.

 - Chill the ganache until it is beginning to set around the edges, about 20 minutes.
 Do not allow the ganache to set completely.
 It should be cooled, but still quite soft.
 The ganache will whip up better if it's soft.

 - Using a long serrated knife, split each cake in 1/2 horizontally so you have 4 layers.
 Fold the toasted pecans into the cooled filling.